iai-postech/OpenSource/grain_boundary_detection/README.md

 * albumentations 1.1.0

 # Networks
 We utilize Cycle-consistent Generative Adversarial Networks (CycleGAN) for the backbone of our networks.
-If you would like to generate white clean images, please use white_normal in GrainboundaryDetection.ipynb.
-On the other hand, if you would like to generate black clean images, please use black_normal in GrainboundaryDetection.ipynb.

 # Scripts